anthonyrabiaza/anthonyrabiaza.github.io/_posts/2021-05-05-boomi-observability-appdynamics/2021-05-05-boomi-observability-appdynamics.markdown.md

 The Boomi Scheduled processes will also be detected by AppDynamics due to the configuration in Boomi AtomSphere.

-But the name of the process and other details wont be available, this an instrumentation of the process will be required.
-The use of [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm) will minimize the changes:
+But the name of the process and other details won't be available.
+An manual instrumentation of the process will be required to get this details: the use of [Boomi APM Connector](https://github.com/anthonyrabiaza/boomiapm) will minimize the changes:

 Initial process: